Updated: 19-01-2026 at 3:30 PM

 To reduce errors, there should be regular reviews of TDS deductions.

 It is indeed commendable that the Indian government has introduced Section 194C and Section 194J amendments under the TDS.
-In simple words, it takes care of any kind of wrong deductions just by removing Section 194J sums from the definition “work” as outlined in Section 194C.
-As a result, this change comes into force on October 1, 2024, whereupon taxpayers and professionals need to become aware of its new provisions so as not to violate any rules thereby causing problems.
+In simple words, it takes care of any kind of wrong deductions just by removing Section 194J sums from the definition of “work” as outlined in Section 194C.
+This clarity will help innumerable business entities and individuals in applying for the correct TDS rates and complying with the laws smoothly.

 Frequently Asked Questions